11 Ways to Overcome Sales Call Reluctance & Build Iron Confidence

 So how do you overcome this fear that's keeping you from picking up the phone?
 The real thing you need to overcome is yourself.

-Most salespeople have struggled with this exact problem at some point in their career.
-Even top performers: if you look at common traits of the most successful sales people out there, many of them are successful because they learned to manage their emotions well, including fears and frustrations when dealing with prospective buyers.
+Most salespeople have struggled with this exact problem at some point in their careers.
+Even top performers: if you look at common traits of the most successful salespeople out there, many of them are successful because they learned to manage their emotions well, including fears and frustrations when dealing with prospective buyers.